Ryan J. Malloy

 Obtained summary judgment (affirmed on appeal) for videogame companies Square Enix and Konami in patent litigation involving lip-sync animation.

 ICHL v.
-Mitsubishi Digital Electronics America, Inc. (Eastern District of Texas)
+Mitsubishi (Eastern District of Texas).

 Obtained judgment of non-infringement for Mitsubishi in patent litigation involving heat sinks in televisions.

 Walker Digital v.
-Capital One (Eastern District of Virginia)
+Capital One (Eastern District of Virginia).

 Obtained summary judgment of non-infringement for Capital One shortly after discovery commenced in patent litigation involving online credit card application systems.
 Obtained Federal Circuit affirmance.

 Housing Works v.
-County of Los Angeles (Central District of California)
+County of Los Angeles (Central District of California).

 Represented indigent individuals with mental disabilities and organizations that support them in successful litigation that made LA County’s General Relief welfare program more accessible to those individuals.